nglthu/Data-Mining-Machine-Learning/metaLearning.md

 ### Bagging (Bootstrap aggregating)

+"Bagging predictors is a method for generating multiple versions of a predictor and using these to get an aggregated predictor.”

 #### Algorithms
 1. Let n be the number of instances in the training data
 2. For each of t iterations: